tiprankstipranks

 We may be unable to meet financial covenants in our indebtedness agreements which could result in an event of default and restrictive covenants in such agreements may restrict our ability to pursue our business strategies.

-The terms of our indebtedness contain affirmative and negative covenants that impose operating and financial restrictions on us and may restrict our ability to engage in future business opportunities or pursue our strategies.
-The Company's 2022 Credit Facility and the 2022 Versace Credit Facility (of which the Company provides a parent guarantee) requires us to maintain a quarterly maximum permitted net leverage ratio of no greater than 4.0 to 1.0.
-The 2022 Credit Facility, the 2022 Versace Credit Facility and the Indenture governing our senior notes also contain certain restrictive covenants, including restrictions on our and certain of our subsidiaries ability to: - incur additional indebtedness and guarantee indebtedness;- pay dividends or make other distributions or repurchase or redeem capital stock;- make loans and investments, including acquisitions;- sell assets;- incur liens;- enter into transactions with affiliates; and - consolidate, merge or sell all or substantially all of our assets which collectively may limit our ability to engage in acts that may be in our long-term best interest.
+Pursuant to our amended and restated credit agreement, dated February 4, 2025 (the "Amended and Restated Credit Agreement"), the obligations under the 2025 Credit Facilities are secured by liens on substantially all of the assets of the Company and its U.S. subsidiaries that are borrowers and guarantors, excluding real property and other customary exceptions, and substantially all of the registered intellectual property of the Company and its subsidiaries.
+The terms of our indebtedness also contain affirmative and negative covenants that impose operating and financial restrictions on us and may restrict our ability to engage in future business opportunities or pursue our strategies.
+The Company's 2025 Credit Facilities requires us to maintain a quarterly maximum permitted net leverage ratio of no greater than 4.0 to 1.0.
+The 2025 Credit Facilities also contain certain restrictive covenants, including restrictions on our and certain of our subsidiaries ability to: - incur additional indebtedness and guarantee indebtedness;- pay dividends or make other distributions or repurchase or redeem capital stock;- make loans and investments, including acquisitions;- dispose of assets;- incur liens;- enter into transactions with affiliates; and - consolidate, merge or sell all or substantially all of our assets which collectively may limit our ability to engage in acts that may be in our long-term best interest.
 A breach of the covenants or restrictions under the documents that govern our indebtedness could result in an event of default under the applicable indebtedness.
-Such a default may allow creditors to accelerate the related debt and may result in the acceleration of any other debt to which a cross-acceleration or cross-default provision applies.
-In addition, an event of default under the credit agreement governing our 2022 Credit Facility or the Versace 2022 Credit Facility would permit the lenders under those credit facilities to terminate all commitments to extend further credit under such facility.
-In the event our lenders or noteholders accelerate the repayment of our borrowings, we and our subsidiaries may not have sufficient assets to repay that indebtedness.
-As a result of these restrictions, we may be: - limited in how we conduct our business;- unable to raise additional debt or equity financing to operate during general economic or business downturns, including during a recessions or other times of economic uncertainty; or - unable to compete effectively or to take advantage of new business opportunities.
+If such an event of default occurs and is continuing, the lenders under the 2025 Credit Facilities would be entitled to take various actions, including, but not limited to, terminating the commitments and accelerating amounts outstanding under the 2025 Credit Facilities (which may result in the acceleration of any other debt to which a cross-acceleration or cross-default provision applies) and exercising remedies against collateral.
+In the event our lenders accelerate the repayment of our borrowings, we and our subsidiaries may not be able to obtain sufficient cash to repay that indebtedness, and if the lenders enforce their security interest in the collateral, the collateral may be sold to recover the related debt.

 Debt & Financing - Risk 3